Prakasam Barrage

-The Prakasam Barrage stretches 1223.5 m across the Krishna River connecting Vijayawada and Guntur districts in Andhra Pradesh, India.
-The barrage serves also as a road bridge and spans over a lake.
+The Prakasam Barrage is a 1223.5 m tidal barrage across the Krishna River connecting Vijayawada and Guntur districts in Andhra Pradesh, India.
+The barrage serves also as a road bridge that spans a lake, formed by the barrage wall.
 The three canals associated with the barrage run through the city of Vijayawada, crossing it and giving it a Venetian appearance.